jantman/RPyMostat/docs/source/development.rst

 that we're targeting.
 If Travis upgrades that, we may need to look into alternate ways of running Mongo for the Travis tests.

-By default, when run locally, the integration tests will start up the MongoDB container when the test session starts, and stop and remove it when the session is over.
+By default, when run locally, the acceptance tests will start up the MongoDB container when the test session starts, and stop and remove it when the session is over.
 To leave the container running and reuse it for further test sessions, export the ``LEAVE_MONGO_RUNNING`` environment variable.